WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-12-Testing-via-hypothesis.markdown

 Sometimes we create a hypothesis to track down the source a problem someone has reported.
 The approach is similar to testing against product requirements, except in this case we know an outcome we are trying to replicate, and our hypothesis is trying to explain it.

+_The example story on this one is a short version of a very long, complex, and expensive bug that I encountered when working on the User Profile Service in SharePoint Online._

 Example Bug: User renames are breaking user data on the site
 ------------------------------------------------------------